zeari/dotus/README.md

 Access the api with appropriate `path`: `GET localhost:4567/history?path=pods/prometheus-0`

-Theres also a small sinatra based web UI thats shows changes(diffs) over time.

-run with: ```ruby rest.rb```
+Theres also a small sinatra based web UI thats shows changes(diffs) over time. run with: ```ruby rest.rb```

 Access at http://localhost:4567/view_obj_history.html?path=pods/prometheus-0 and it should look something like this:
 ![UI screenshot](/ui_screenshot.png)

+you can also use any git UI you like such as gitk.
+Just point it to the directory you set in `config.yaml`.

 ## Technical Overview